flxo/rogcat/README.md

 Optionally `rogcat` reads a (`toml` formated) configuration file if present.
 This configuration may include tracing profiles ('-p') and settings.
 The possible options in the config file are a subset of the command line options.
-The configuration file is read from the location set in the environment variable `ROGCAT_CONFIG` or a fixed pathes depending on your OS:
+The configuration file is read from the location set in the environment variable `ROGCAT_PROFILES` or a fixed pathes depending on your OS:

-* MacOS: `$HOME/Library/Application Support/rogcat/config.toml`
+* MacOS: `$HOME/Library/Application Support/rogcat/profiles.toml`
-* Linux: `$HOME/.config/rogcat/config.toml`
+* Linux: `$HOME/.config/rogcat/profiles.toml`
-* Windows: `%HOME%/AppData/Local/rogcat/config.toml`
+* Windows: `%HOME%/AppData/Local/rogcat/profiles.toml`

 The environment variable overrules the default path.
-See `rogcat profiles --example` or `rogcat profiles --help`.
+See `rogcat profiles --help` or `rogcat profiles --examples`.

 Example: